DelineaXPM/dsv-k8s/README.md

 The webhook and syncer use the [Golang SDK](https://github.com/DelineaXPM/dsv-sdk-go) to communicate with the DSV API.
 They were tested with [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [Minikube](https://minikube.sigs.k8s.io/).
 They also work on [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift), [Microk8s](https://microk8s.io/)
 and others.

-## Injector and Syncer Differences
+## Injector & Syncer Differences

 - Injector: This is a mutating webhook using AdmissionController.
   This means it operates on the `CREATE` of a Secret, and ensures it modified before finishing the creation of the resource in Kubernetes.
   This only runs on the creation action triggered by the server.
 - Syncer: In contrast, the syncer is a normal cronjob operating on a schedule, checking for any variance in the data between the Secret data between the resource in Kubernetes and the expected value from DSV.

 ## Which Should I Use?

 - Both: If you want a secret to be injected on creation and also synced on your cron schedule then use the Injector and Syncer.
 - Injector: If you want the secret to be static despite the change upstream in DSV, and will recreate the secret on any need to upgrade, then the injector.
   This will reduce the API calls to DSV as well.
 - Syncer: If you want the secret value to be updated within the targeted schedule automatically.
   If this is run by itself without the injector, there can be a lag of up to a minute before the syncer will update the secret.
   Your application should be able to handle retrying the load of the credential to avoid using the cached credential value that might have been loaded on app start-up in this case.

 ## Local Development Tooling

 - Make: Makefiles provide core automation.
 - Mage: Mage is a Go based automation alternative to Make and provides newer functionality for local Kind cluster setup, Go development tooling/linting, and more.
   Requires Go 17+ and is easily installed via: `go install github.com/magefile/mage@latest`.
   Run `mage -l` to list all available tasks, and `mage init` to setup developer tooling.
 - Pre-Commit: Requires Python3.
 Included in project, this allows linting and formatting automation before committing, improving the feedback loop.
 - Optional:
-  - Devcontainer configuration included for VSCode to work with Devcontainers and Codespaces in a pre-built development environment that works on all platforms, and includes nested Docker + ability to run Kind kubernetes clusters without any installing any of those on the Host OS.
+  - Devcontainer configuration included for VSCode to work with Devcontainers and Codespaces in a pre-built development environment that works on all platforms, and includes nested Docker and ability to run Kind kubernetes clusters without any installing any of those on the Host OS.
 - Direnv: Default test values are loaded on macOS/Linux based system using [direnv](https://direnv.net/docs/installation.html).
   Run `direnv allow` in the directory to load default env configuration for testing.
 - macOS/Linux: [Trunk.io](https://trunk.io/) to provide linting and formatting on the project.
   Included in recommended extensions.
 - `trunk install`, `trunk check`, and `trunk fmt` simplifies running checks.

 ## List of Mage Tasks